The impact of cosmic ray heating on the cooling of the low-metallicity interstellar medium: Numerical methods and simulation setup

+is the photodissociation rate of H$_2$ in the optically thin gas \citep{DraineBertoldi1996}, and $G_\mathrm{cluster, \textit{i}} R^{-2}_{i}$ is the geometrically attenuated ISRF of clusters (see below).
+The factor $f_\mathrm{dust,H_2}$~=~exp(-4.18~$\times$~A$_\mathrm{V, 3D}$), whose exponent is taken from \citealt{Heays2017}, with the local visual extinction A$_\mathrm{V, 3D}$ determined by \textsc{TreeRay/OpticalDepth} \citep{wunsch2018}, accounts for the effects of dust extinction encountered by the radiation that photodissociates H$_2$ molecules.
+The visual extinction is computed as \citep{Bohlin1978}

-Important in our simulations is the implementation of heating and cooling processes, computed on--the--fly using a chemical network (\citealt{Nelson_1997}, \citealt{glover2007a, Glover_2007b}) based on the calculation of non-equilibrium abundances of seven chemical species, namely H, H$^{+}$, H$_2$, CO, C$^{+}$, O and free electrons.
-Regarding heating processes, we include, among others, PE heating by dust grains and heating due to CRs and X-rays.
-For the latter, we employ the rates from appendix A in \citealt{Wolfire1995}, assuming a shielding column density of 10$^{20}$~cm$^{-2}$.
-We describe the first two processes in more detail in Sec.~\ref{sec:heating_rates}.
+with the local 3D-averaged column density $N_\mathrm{H,tot}$ obtained from \textsc{TreeRay/OpticalDepth} \citep{wunsch2018}, and $Z$ the metallicity.
+The factor $f_\mathrm{shield,H_2}$ accounts for the effects of H$_2$ self-shielding.
+Regarding heating processes, we include, among others, PE heating by dust grains and heating due to CRs.
+We describe them in more detail in Sec.~\ref{sec:heating_rates}.
 Concerning the cooling of the gas with temperatures higher than 10$^4$~K, we assume collisional ionisation equilibrium for helium and metals, and employ the tabulated cooling rates from \citealt{Gnat2012}.
 In this regime, the Lyman-$\alpha$ cooling is computed using the non-equilibrium abundance of atomic hydrogen that is already computed in our chemistry network.
 We do not include chemical enrichment due to stellar feedback.